Look development, lighting and texturing on Spider-Man: Into the Spider-Verse

 Less a lighting scene than a lighting machine

-As Bret recalls, adopting Katana had benefits for lighting the scenes in Spider-Man across the board: “On the atomic scale it made things easier because I was able to easily convert a process into a macro.”
+As Bret recalls, adopting Katana had benefits for lighting the scenes in Spider-Man across the board.
+He says: “On the atomic scale it made things easier because I was able to easily convert a process into a macro.”

 They’re a great way to ‘template’ a process for fast and easy use in the future.

-On the broader scale, this allowed the team to deal with all their conflicting ideas and rendering requirements as objects: “We knew that if we picked up the macro for this character, the character would pretty much know how to light, no matter what crazy world we dropped it into”, Bret explains.
+On the broader scale, this enabled the team to deal with all their conflicting ideas and rendering requirements as objects.
+“We knew that if we picked up the macro for this character, the character would pretty much know how to light, no matter what crazy world we dropped it into”, explains Bret.